Assassin's Creed (film): Development

 In October 2011, Sony Pictures was in final negotiations with Ubisoft Motion Pictures to make a film version of Assassin's Creed, to be released in 3D.
 In July 2012, Michael Fassbender was announced to star in the film, as well as co-produce, through his DMC Film banner, with Conor McCaughan.
 Jean-Julien Baronnet, CEO of Ubisoft Motion Pictures, said Fassbender was the studio's first choice to star in the film.
-As well, negotiations between Sony Pictures and Ubisoft Motion Pictures were put on hold, with Ubisoft executives planning to develop the film independently in order to maintain greater creative control.
+As well, negotiations between Sony Pictures and Ubisoft Motion Pictures were put on hold, with Ubisoft executives planning to develop the film independently to maintain greater creative control.
 Sony was able to still distribute the film, but Ubisoft Motion Pictures would not resume talks until packaging the project with a writer and director.
 In October 2012, Ubisoft revealed the film would be co-produced with New Regency and distributed by 20th Century Fox.
-New Regency financed part of the film's production, in order for Ubisoft to not shoulder much financial risk, yet still be able to be involved creatively; RatPac Entertainment and Alpha Pictures also co-financed the film.
+New Regency financed part of the film's production, for Ubisoft to not shoulder much financial risk, yet still be able to be involved creatively; RatPac Entertainment and Alpha Pictures also co-financed the film.
 Baronnet also revealed Ubisoft hoped to release the film along with a new game launch for the series.

 In January 2013, Michael Lesslie was hired to write the film.
 In June 2013, Frank Marshall entered negotiations to produce the film, along with Fassbender and McCaughan, for DMC Film, and Eli Richbourg for Ubisoft.
 In July, Scott Frank revealed he was rewriting the script.
 In January 2014, a LinkedIn profile for executive producer Fannie Pailloux stated filming was scheduled to begin in August 2014.
 In April 2014, Adam Cooper and Bill Collage were hired to rewrite the script.
 By the end of April, Justin Kurzel was in talks to direct.
 In June, Olivia Munn expressed interest in appearing in the film.